MarcoSellitto/GNS3/Readmes/DomainController.md

 </li>

 ## Step 7: WebServer Certificate Creation
-The commands in this step must be executed on the Debian machine hosting the web server.
+The commands in this step must be executed on the Debian machine hosting the webserver.
 The machine must remain active during step 8 as the certificate will be generated within the /tmp directory of the Linux environment.
 <li>Create a temporary file</li>

 ``` shell